MattLatt/GDAL_2.0.2_VC/README.md

     this is the gdalinfo code provided by gdal (in the app folder of the source package) in a "windows console" workspace statically linked to GDAL 2.0.2

+All the dll, lib and exe are copied by VC post-build steps in the .\libgdal-2.0.2\binaries folder.

+/!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.0.2.lib (more than 650 MB), so you will have to rebuild the static lib version.

 Libexpat 2.10 and libsqlite 3.12 are provided in the "3rdpart" folder